 Hite, Fanning & Honeyman lawyers recognized as Best Lawyers in America

 Individually, a umber of Hite Fanning attorneys were recognized.
-Linda Parks named the 2018 Lawyer of the Year in the area of bankruptcy and creditor rights/ insolvency and Gaye Tibbets was named the Lawyer of the Year in the area of personal injury defense litigation, by Best Lawyers in America.
-Nine more Hite, Fanning & Honeyman attorneys are included in the Best Lawyers in America 2017 edition.
-The attorneys selected were Art Chalmers (insurance law), Don Gribble (medical malpractice-defense), Jim Robinson (commercial litigation, bet-the-company litigation, banking & finance litigation), Gaye Tibbets (employment law, labor and employment litigation), Jon Newman (workers' compensation-employers), Kim Martens (workers' compensation-employers), Randy Troutt (medical malpractice-defense), Richard Honeyman (personal injury litigation – defense) and Richard Hite (bet-the-company litigation, commercial litigation, personal injury litigation-defense).
+Linda Parks named the 2018 Lawyer of the Year in the area of bankruptcy and creditor rights/ insolvency and Gaye Tibbets was named the 2018 Lawyer of the Year in the area of employment and labor litigation, by Best Lawyers in America.
+Eight more Hite Fanning & Honeyman attorneys are included in the Best Lawyers in America 2018 edition.
+The attorneys selected were Art Chalmers (insurance law), Don Gribble (medical malpractice-defense), Jim Robinson (commercial litigation, bet-the-company litigation, banking & finance litigation), Linda Parks (bankruptcy), Gaye Tibbets (employment and labor litigation), Jon Newman (employment law-individuals and workers’ compensation-employers), Randy Troutt (medical malpractice-defense), Richard Honeyman (personal injury litigation – defense) and Richard Hite (bet-the-company litigation, commercial litigation, personal injury litigation-defense).
 Best Lawyers is a peer review publication, seeking the consensus opinion of leading lawyers about the professional abilities of colleagues in the same practice area.
-For more information, visit: http://www.bestlawyers.com/firms/hite-fanning-honeyman-l-l-p-/6368/US/
+For more information, https://www.bestlawyers.com/Search?query=hite%2C%20fanning%20%26%20honeyman

 Linda Parks is the Kansas State Delegate to the ABA